what is interoception

 • going for a walk

-Can Interoception Be Improved?
+Can Interoception Be “Improved”?

-The good news is yes, interoception can be improved, and that is very well established in research.
+The good news is yes, interoception can be enhanced, and that is very well established in research.
 Almost all of us can do things that enhance our interoceptive awareness or our ability to notice and understand the feelings coming from the inside of our bodies.

 One of the most well-established methods of improving interoceptive awareness is something called mindfulness.
 Many people are familiar with this word—it just means being able to pay attention to the present moment in a specific way.
 And when we talk about mindfulness, and interoception specifically, it is paying attention to your body in a certain way.